paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 In particular, modelling for different mission profiles means taking into account the thermal cycling specific to the orbit considered.

 The objective of this chapter is to provide a methodology to define the mission profile of a satellite.
-Some examples of mission profiles for the most common space applications: geostationary telecommunication satellites and Low Earth Orbit satellites are presented in {numref}`eee_annex_A`.
+Some examples of mission profiles for the most common space applications: geostationary telecommunication satellites and Low Earth Orbit satellites are presented in {ref}`eee_annex_a`.

 (eee_4_3_1_2)=
 ## Methodology to define a mission profile for space applications